johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-03-10-configure-azure-connection-strings-keys-in-azure-bicep/index.md

 }
 ```

-Given that both of these resources are deployed, we can reference them sunsequently and acquire connection strings / access keys.
+Given that both of these resources are deployed, we can reference them subsequently and acquire connection strings / access keys.

 So when we're getting ready to deploy the Azure Static Web App, we are able reference both the database and the Application Insights instance.
 Here's a snippet of the Bicep template that acquires the references: